snushev/project-planner-app/README.md

 - ✅ Basic CRUD for Projects, Tasks, Tags, Comments
 - ✅ User registration
 - ✅ Pagination (5 per page)
-- [ ] Token authentication
 - ✅ Task filtering and search
+- ✅ Login/logout via session
 - [ ] Activity tracking (who updated what and when)
 - [ ] Custom endpoints (/tasks/{id}/mark-done/ etc.)
 - [ ] Swagger / Redoc API documentation
+- [ ] (Optional) Token or JWT auth as alternative

 ## 🧪 API Testing

 You can test the API using:

--Django’s built-in browsable API interface
+- ✅ Django’s built-in browsable API interface (with login session)
--Postman / Insomnia
--cURL
+- ✅ Postman / Insomnia (optional – not required for auth)
+- ✅ cURL

 ## 🤝 Contributing